The structure of the Primary Education course at Leeds Trinity enabled me to build a range of skills and an understanding of education.

 Why I chose to attend Leeds Trinity

 I chose Leeds Trinity because of its reputation.
 The fact that it had a smaller community than the average university appealed to me - each person was an individual to their lecturers and department.
-During my time at Leeds Trinity, I formed great relationship with those lecturers, who have now become colleagues through my work, through school, in partnership with them.
-This has included me supporting the redesign of one of their Primary Education modules.
+During my time at Leeds Trinity, I formed great relationship with those lecturers, who have now become colleagues through my work, as a Cultural Leader in Education.
+This has included me supporting the redesign of one of their Primary Education modules and provided rich opportunities and arts-based insights to their student teachers.

 My most memorable experiences from my studies